-If a graduate student’s individual grade in a course, current term GPA or total institution GPA drops below 3.0, the student will be placed on probation.
+If a graduate student’s individual grade in a course, current term GPA, program GPA or total institution GPA drops below 3.0, the student will be placed on probation.
 Probationary status will remain in effect until both of the student’s GPAs become 3.0 or higher.

 If both the current term and total institution GPA fall below 3.0 during the next term of enrollment, the student will be suspended.